Skip to main content

 The following rules apply to defining expressions:

-• If the expression is on a command line, or in an Event string, then you must surround the entire expression within the following characters: [[= ]].
-If the expression is an expression dependency, or is a job completion complex expression trigger, then you do not need to use these characters.
+• If the expression is on a command line or in an Event string, surround the entire expression within the following characters: [[= ]].
+If the expression is an expression dependency or a job completion complex expression trigger, you do not need to use these characters

-• If any property value has leading or trailing spaces when saved to the database, those spaces will NOT be trimmed.
-They will be treated as part of the value.
+• If any property value has leading or trailing spaces when saved to the database, those spaces are not trimmed.
+They are treated as part of the value

 • To convert the value of a property to: